-2. The first Tuesday after the first Monday in November.
-Elec tion Code 41.001(a) Joint Elections A district trustee election shall be held on the same date as: Required 1.
-The election for the members of the governing body of a n nicipality located in the district; 2.
-The general election for state and county officers, which is held on the first Tuesday after the first Monday in November in even-numbered years under Election Code 41.002; 3.
-The election for the members of the governing body of a hos- pital district, if the school district: Is wholly or partly located in a county with a population of less than 40,000 that is adjacent to a county with a population of more than three million; and b.
-Held its election for board members jointly with the elec- tion for the members of the governing body of the hospi- tal district before May 2007; or 4.
+A district trustee election shall be held on the same date as:

+- 1. The election for the members of the governing body of a municipality located in the district; - The general election for state and county officers, which is held on the first Tuesday after the first Monday in November in even-numbered years under Election Code 41.002; - 3.
+The election for the members of the governing body of a hospital district, if the school district: - Is wholly or partly located in a county with a population of less than 50,000 that is adjacent to a county with a population of more than three million; and - Held its election for board members jointly with the election for the members of the governing body of the hospital district before May 2007; or - 4.
 The election for the members of the governing board of a public junior college district in which the school district is wholly or partly located.

 Elections held on the same date as provided above shall be held as a joint election under Election Code Chapter 271, and the voters shall be served by common polling places consistent with Election Code 271.003(b).

-Education Code 11.0581(a)-(c) sion cour agre bard may enter into an agreement with another political subdivi- holding an election on the same day in all or part of the same hty to hold the elections jointly.
-The terms of a joint election ement must be stated in an order, resolution, or other official on adopted by the board.
-Election Code 271.002 Methods of district in which the positions of trustees are not designated by Election-Options At Large ber vote ber or in which the trustees are not elected from single-mem- trustee districts, the candidates receiving the highest number of as shall fill the positions the terms of which are normally expir- Education Code 11.057(b) Position or Place distr for t positions on the board shall be designated by number in any rict in which the board by resolution orders that all candidates rustee be voted on and elected separately for positions on the rd and that all candidates be designated on the official ballot
+Education Code 11.0581(a)-(c)

+A board may enter into an agreement with another political subdivision holding an election on the same day in all or part of the same county to hold the elections jointly.
+The terms of a joint election agreement must be stated in an order, resolution, or other official action adopted by the board.
+Election Code 271.002

+Methods of Election - Options